HarvestDash/workplace-laws/README.md

 # workplace-laws
-Laws of the FarmGoat Workplace
+Laws of the HarvestDash Workplace

 ## Table of Contents